Dolby soho

 result

 The popup, initially planned for just one month, ended up lasting over a year to great reviews, closing only due to COVID-19.
-It became a highly desirable space for partners, with major companies like Netflix and Amazon requesting to use it for launch events.
+It attracted more than 175,000 visitors and became one of Dolby's most effective brand building tools, generating sustained earned media and social content far beyond what paid advertising could have achieved at equivalent cost.
+The space became so desirable that major partners including Netflix and Amazon requested exclusive use of it for their own launch events, which was an unprecedented validation of Dolby's first foray into consumer brand positioning.
 The success of the popup helped Dolby expand beyond CES and start showcasing at major events like SXSW, marking a shift for the company into the experiential space.

 Dolby SoHo Promo Video